benediktmacnair/sampling_bias_project/README.md

 The paper developed a **bias-aware self-labeling (BASL)** algorithm for scorecard training and a **Bayesian Evaluation (BE)** strategy for scorecard evaluation in sampling bias situation.
 A simulation framework is built to compare these two methods with benchmarks called **acceptance loop**.
 Following this main logic, we structure our repository as follow:

-- `original R codes`: contains original R codes in of the paper
+- `original R codes`: contains original R codes implemented in the paper
-- `Python codes`:
+- `Python codes`: contains all Python code scripts we implemented and requirements.txt file.
-    - **data_generator.py**: simulation data generator.
-    - **reject_inference.py**: code for BASL and benchmark methods.
-    - **Evaluation.py**: code for BE and evaluation metrics callable by benchmarks precessed in experiments.
-    - **acceptance_loop**: simulation framework for experiments, which comparing BASL and BE with benchmarks in simulated credit scoring situation.
-    - **scorecard_selection.py**: implement a evaluation loop to comparing scorecards based on xgboots.
-    - **code_01_simulation_study.py**: our **main script** to implement experiments and generate plots.
-    - **code_02_simulation_study.py**: distribution plots generator.
-    - **benchmark_experiment.py**: conducts a benchmark experiment with synthetic data to compare BASL performance against benchmark models.
-- `results`: contains all plots we generated from Python codes.
+- `results`: contains results we generated from Python codes.
 - `README.md`

 ## How to run our code?